Alpine Ascents Kilimanjaro Frequently Asked Questions

 16. On the climb and on the safari, how is the drinking water situation handled?

-On the mountain you will be provided a large 3-4 gallon cooler of water at each camp, and the sit down lunch.
+On the mountain you will be provided a large three to four gallon cooler of water at each camp, and during our sit down lunches.
 This water is cartridge filtered by the staff using a large, commercial Katydyn filter.
 We strongly recommend that each client then treats this water 1L at a time as you fill your bottles, several times each day, using iodine, or other recommended water treatment solutions.
-We have found that this 2 stage process is the most effective in preventing water borne issues.
+We have found that this two stage process is the most effective in preventing water borne issues.
 Steri Pens work well, but use a lot of batteries and can break, so you always need the backup treatment pills.

 17. Do you have access to radio communications for any emergency needs if one were to arise?